‘I saw a huge orange glow’: Residents escape Rockland County fires

-ROCKLAND COUNTY (PIX11) — A close call for more than a hundred homeowners in Rockland County.
+ROCKLAND COUNTY (PIX11) — It was a close call for more than 100 homeowners in Rockland County on Friday after a brush fire broke out.

-The brush fire that started around two Friday afternoons spread quickly along the CSX train tracks and then into the brush that runs up against homes.
+The fire that started around 2 p.m. spread quickly along the CSX train tracks and then into the brush that runs up against homes.

 Clarkstown Police said several homes had damaged siding, and one detached garage was burned in Congers.
 As the flames approached the Hidden Valley Townhomes, police went door to door to evacuate people.
 The fire burned a fence at the property’s exterior on Leif Boulevard.